awsdocs/aws-sdk-for-javascript-v3/doc_source/lex-bot-example.md

 **Cost to complete:** The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc)\.

 **Note:** Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged\.

-**Note**
-The AWS SDK for JavaScript \(V3\) is written in TypeScript, so for consistency these examples are presented in TypeScript\.
-TypeScript extends JavaScript, so with minor adjustments these examples can also be run in JavaScript\.
-For more information, see [this article](https://aws.amazon.com/blogs/developer/first-class-typescript-support-in-modular-aws-sdk-for-javascript/) in the AWS Developer Blog\.

-**Note**
-The code examples in this tutorial import and use the required AWS Service V3 package clients, V3 commands, and use the `send` method in an async/await pattern\.
-You can create these examples using V2 commands instead by making some minor changes\.
-For details, see [Using V3 commands](welcome.md#using_v3_commands)\.

 **To build the app:**